dashpay/docs/developers/dip3-upgrade.rst

 .. figure:: http://178.254.23.111/~pub/13_adoption.png

    Dash v0.13.0.0 adoption by miners

+- Masternode upgrade status can be tracked at `Dash Ninja <https://www.dashninja.pl/masternodes.html>`__

 - If you are updating to Dash Core v0.13.0.0 **prior** to this 80% threshold  you should be able to simply shut down the daemon and